Heapy/Heap/README.md

   - Export to other systems (Google Calendar, Fastmail, Apple Calendar, etc)
   - Event types:
     - Notification - don't forget to do smth at particular time
-    - Event - you'll what cinema for 2 hours at that location
+    - Event - you'll watch cinema for 2 hours at that location
       - Add "Travel time"
 * Tasks
   - Create tasks in Web UI, telegram bot, PWA